Sematre/typst-letter-pro/docs/documentation.typ

 )
 ```

-Then generate the PDF and place the stamp using #link("https://github.com/qpdf/qpdf", text(fill: blue, "qpdf")):
+Then generate the PDF and place the stamp using #link("https://github.com/qpdf/qpdf", text(fill: blue, "qpdf")) #footnote[https://github.com/qpdf/qpdf]:

 ```sh
 $ qpdf path/to/letter.pdf --overlay path/to/stamp.pdf -- path/to/output.pdf